carbon-language/carbon-lang/docs/designs/language-design-overview.md

 > regions have some other advantages in terms of pulling the public interface
 > into a specific area of the type.

-The type itself is a global constant value.
+The type itself is a compile-time constant value.
 All name access is done with the `.` notation.
-Constant members (including member types and member functions which do not need an implicit object parameter) can be accessed via the global constant:
+Constant members (including member types and member functions which do not need an implicit object parameter) can be accessed via that
-`Widget.Subtype`.
+constant: `AdvancedWidget.Subtype`.
 Other members and member functions needing an implicit object parameter (or "methods") must be accessed from an object of the type.

 Some things in C++ are notably absent or orthogonally handled: